CX: Delivering Happiness

 In the near future, the traditional SLAs the service desk and its customers are familiar with may shift to focus more on the customer experience.
 While traditional measures are still essential for monitoring your service desk’s performance, perhaps merging these two approaches and measuring both service desk performance and service quality may become the norm.

-Take a look at SDI’s CX WORKSHOP ‘s to discover how to drive customer-centric service improvement and define an end-to-end approach to managing your customers’ experiences.
+Take a look at SDI’s thought leading virtual XLA event on 2 February 2022 and CX WORKSHOP to discover how to drive customer-centric service improvement and define an end-to-end approach to managing your customers’ experiences.

 These topics are discussed in more detail inside the Customer Experience in ITSM report>>